 We are one of three meaderies in Iowa, establishing East Grove Farms as an LLC in 2011.
 We specialize in using our own home grown fruit from our vineyard, caneyards, and orchards.
 Some of our nursery stock originated from the farm in the 19th century.

 We are located at 1878 335th St., Salem, IA 52649.
-We are one mile east of the Avenue of the Saints (Hwy 27/218) half way between Mt Pleasant and Donnellson.
-Look for the blue signs on the highway at mile marker 32.
+We are one mile east of the Avenue of the Saints (Hwy 27/218) half way between Mt Pleasant and Donnellson at Mile Marker 32.

 We grow several alternative crops like heirloom green gage plums, white peaches, apples, and persimmons, but we specialize in elderberries and aronia berries.
 The Green Gage plums have been growing on the farm for about 150 years or more.
 Letters discovered in the attic between family members in the 19th century describe the plum, peach, and apple harvests.

 East Grove's manufacturing facility